sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/apis-intro/README.md

 [Play with this code](https://codesandbox.io/s/upbeat-kowalevski-ww0ks?file=/index.js)

 This application has 27 lines of code and no other data of its own, yet it's capable of showing over 1000 different characters from the popular franchise.
-This is an example of the power of APIs.
+This is the power of APIs.

 ## APIs